 Eligibility Status: Student is not meeting the pace of completion standard for SAP, is ineligible for financial aid subject to this policy, and will be assigned the status of financial aid suspension.

 4. Monitoring for Financial Aid SAP

 The following evaluations occur in accordance with the federal regulation:

 - All students, with the exception of clock-hour program students, are monitored annually at the end of the spring payment period (e.g., term) when the grade reporting deadline has passed.

 - Clock-hour students are monitored at the end of each grading period.

-- All students are monitored at the end of every payment period against the maximum timeframe standard described above.
+- All students are monitored at the end of every payment period (e.g., term) against the maximum timeframe standard described above.

-- Students enrolled in educational programs exceeding two academic years in length are evaluated at the end of their second academic year (4th semester) for a minimum 2.0 cumulative GPA, or an academic standing consistent with Penn State’s requirements for graduation.
+Students enrolled in educational programs exceeding two academic years in length are evaluated at the end of their second academic year (4th semester) for a minimum 2.0 cumulative GPA, or an academic standing consistent with Penn State’s requirements for graduation.

 Students who meet all financial aid SAP standards, and other applicable eligibility requirements, are eligible to receive financial aid.
 Students who are not meeting financial aid SAP standards, or for whom it is not mathematically possible to meet the standards within the maximum timeframe, will receive notification from the Office of Student Aid via their Penn State email accounts of the impact on their aid eligibility.